 Skip to contents

 Combine regression coefficients from M model fits – one per imputed dataset – into a single pooled table using Rubin's rules.
-The pooled standard errors properly account for both within-imputation sampling variance and between-imputation variance, so downstream inference propagates the uncertainty introduced by imputation.
+The pooled standard errors combine within-imputation sampling variance and between-imputation variance.
+Correct Rubin arithmetic does not make an incompatible imputation model inferentially valid.
+For pigauto inference, fits should come from the documented multi_impute_analysis() workflow.
+The backend is experimental and supports fixed-effect coefficients only.
+Variance components, correlations, random-effect predictions, BLUPs/conditional modes, latent loadings, and other structured parameters are unsupported.

 Usage